 - Authentication is required when accessing the JS7 - REST Web Service API and when accessing the JS7 - Browser User Interface, i.e. the JOC Cockpit GUI.

-- Authentication supports use of account/password and use of certificates.
+- Authentication is performed by a set of JS7 - Identity Services that support the use of account/password and of certificates.

-- Single factor authentication and two-factor authentication are supported.
+- Single-factor authentication and two-factor authentication methods are supported.

 The following authentication methods are supported: